riccio333/riccio333/README.md

 -I made 2 bots for discord in JavaScript.

--I learned some c#.

--I make 18 print command in different programming languages for fun.

 -I learned some xamarin forms for developing apps but these days .NET MAUI came out and i want to learn it.

+-I make 19 print command in different programming languages for fun.

+-I'm learning c#.

--I'm trying to make my own site in HTML/css/javascript.
+-I'm making my own site in HTML/CSS/JavaScript.

 😃